How To Make Vape Juice: A Step-By-Step Guide

 4. Gloves

+Gloves are an invaluable part of the DIY process as they protect your skin from spillages.
+Nicotine can be absorbed through the skin, so always protect your hands.
 They are also important for keeping your hands clean as you mix different flavours.
 Make sure you get a powder-free glove to ensure your mix stays pure and avoid any unwanted contamination.

 5. Kitchen roll